 Most iPhone and Nexus models purchased from Apple, Google Play, AT&T, Verizon, and T-Mobile will work.

 - You’ll be asked if you have a GSM phone, Tello phone, or any other unlocked phone.

 - You’ll be asked if you want to port in your old number, or if you want a new phone number.

-- Next, create a Tello account, choose your favorite plan, and activate your phone.
+- Next, create a Tello account, choose your favorite plan, buy a GSM Tello SIM card and activate your service.

 Downsides of Tello